sevvandi/netseer_paper/netseer-r/README.md

 _Netseer_ is a software package for predicting new graphs from a given time series of graphs.

 The underlying prediction algorithm combines time series modelling with an adapted form of Flux Balance Analysis, an approach widely used in biochemistry for reconstructing metabolic networks from partial information.
 A comprehensive description of the algorithm is given in:

 * Predicting Graph Structure via Adapted Flux Balance Analysis.
   Lecture Notes in Computer Science (LNCS), Vol.&nbsp;16370, 2026.
   DOI: [10.1007/978-981-95-4969-6_27](https://doi.org/10.1007/978-981-95-4969-6_27); arXiv: [2507.05806](https://arxiv.org/abs/2507.05806)

-## Installation - TODO
+## Installation

 The `netseer` package is available for installation via CRAN: